marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       countries.
   - title: Where is Research in Top Economics Journals Presented?
 Evidence from Acknowledgements
-    subtitle: February 2025
+    subtitle: March 2025
     link: https://drive.google.com/file/d/1RYoCw_iD6k8LoRMNadmCmTP0tDkJtl8U/view?usp=sharing
-    description: This article introduces a novel dataset on seminar presentations derived from acknowledgments in 16 top economics journals.
+    description: This article introduces a novel dataset on seminar presentations derived from acknowledgments in 20 top economics journals.
 I document that articles published in the top five journals are presented more frequently, with presentations being highly concentrated at 12 leading institutions, primarily in the Americas.
 Significant associations are found between